JoeNyland/joenyland.github.io/_posts/2015-11-08-how_to_test_a_jekyll_site.md

 give this a go!

 As always, chime in below in the comments section with any feedback or issues.

+### Update 12/03/2016
+I've updated the Rake tasks in the code snippet above to work with HTMLProofer 3 which was recently released.
+The old code no longer worked with the latest versions of that gem.

 [1]: http://www.jacobtomlinson.co.uk/jekyll/2015/02/18/test-you-jekyll-blog-with-travis-ci/
 [2]: http://stackoverflow.com/questions/33582197/how-do-i-build-a-jekyll-site-from-rake-task-without-using-the-command-line